richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Courage of Hopelessness* - Slavoj Zizek
 - *The Dark Forest* - Liu Cixin
-- *The Vanished* - Lena Mauger and Stephane Remeal
+- *The Vanished* - Léna Mauger and Stéphane Remael
+- *The Law* - Frederic Bastiat

 ## 2017